image

-Its an appropriate time for general fertilisation of the garden if you didn't do it last month.
+It's an appropriate time for general fertilisation of the garden if you didn't do it last month, but hold off unless you can ensure it will be watered in well.
 New plant growth stimulated by the warmer weather with be looking for nutrients, and soil microorganisms will be stepping up their activity, helping the nutrients in fertilsers become available.
-In anticipation of the summer months ahead, its also a good time to mulch.
+In anticipation of the summer months ahead, it's also a good time to mulch.
+(More on the following pages: Plant Nutrition, Mulches, Soils.)

-Likewise, dead-head spring flowering annuals and perennials to prevent seed-set prolong flowering as long as possible.
+Meanwhile, dead-head spring flowering annuals and perennials to prevent seed-set and prolong flowering as long as possible.

-Cut back tropical foliage plants like acalypha, cordylines and crotons (if necessary) and they should shoot again quickly with the warmer weather.
+Cut back tropical foliage plants like acalyphas, cordylines and crotons (if necessary) and they should shoot again quickly with the warmer weather.
+Save the prunings and use to propagate new plants.

 The Vegetable Garden